- Coton de Tulear Puppy Overview

 Skin & Coat Health of the Coton de Tulear

-In addition to this, fleas can also be a huge problem for pet owners.
-Flea eggs or droppings can usually be found in a dog's coat.
-The symptoms may include scabs, excessive licking or scratching, and hot spots.
-In addition, a severe flea infestation can often lead to anemia or blood loss.
+Fleas are a huge problem for pet owners.
+Flea eggs or droppings are usually found in a dog’s coat.
+Symptoms include scabs, excessive licking or scratching, and hot spots.
+A severe flea infestation often leads to anemia or blood loss.
+Similar to fleas, ticks are external parasites that feed on the blood of their hosts.

 Treatment & Care